zandratharp2012/ARM/ARMmachine.rst

 Machine Simulator
 #################

 Below is a description of the function desired.
-We are working with machine language and translating to C++ in order to simulate a CPU.
+We are working with assembly language and translating to C++ in order to simulate a CPU.

 ..  image:: https://github.com/zandratharp2012/ARM/blob/master/Images/ARMproject2.JPG
     :scale: 50%